What is a cookie banner?

 - Your website is scanned

-- Data protection and imprint are read out
+- Privacy and imprint read out

 - Cookie banner designs pre-populated